sabrina-jones/ppg_leaders-cli-app/notes.md

-user types in ppg leaders for 2017 finals by team -leaders for the cavs
+user types in ppg leaders for 2017 Cavaliers
- -leaders for the warriors
+ -leaders for the cavs

 show users the names of ppg leaders by team

+each player has
+1. first names
+2. last name